iowaguy/ting/README.md

 SocksPort         port exposed by the Tor client that allows us to
                   default: 9050

-SourceAddr        address of this machine, stored in results file simply for
-                  record-keeping purposes, default: public address of this machine

 DestinationAddr   address of echo server, default: public address of this machine

 DestinationPort   port of echo server, default: 16667